Federalism and the U.S. Constitution

-This dashboard provides a starting point for understanding the extent to which Kennedy was right about federalism as a "forgotten" form of Constitutional Knowledge.
-It also offers a test of Kennedy's claim: Is federalism "undervalued and forgotten" in our schools, culture, and national consciousness?
+This dashboard provides a starting point for understanding the extent to which the Justices were right about federalism as a "forgotten" form of Constitutional Knowledge.
+It also offers a test of their claim: Is federalism "undervalued and forgotten" in our schools, culture, and national consciousness?

 Why this measure?

 Constitutional Knowledge and Citizenship in K-12

 Does an increase in Constitutional Knowledge lead to an increase in citizenship?

 In 2011, a group of authors published the first large-scale experimental test of this question.
 More than 1000 high school students in 59 classrooms were randomly assigned to an "enhanced civics curriculum," designed to promote awareness of constitutional rights and civil liberties.
 Their results, however, were mixed: while students' knowledge of the Constitution increased dramatically, the researchers found no empirical support for a change in the treatment group's support for civil liberties.

 The study raises a few important questions for supporters of civic and constitutional literacy.
 First, it raises the question of the relationship between knowledge and attitudes - is knowledge enough to change attitudes?
 Second, it raises questions about the effectiveness of teaching Constitutional content - is the content of courses actually constitutional content (Supreme Court cases, constitutional text) or is it less focused on ?
 Third, is the focus on liberties in the Bill of Rights too narrow - are we doing our students a disadvantage by focusing so much on civil liberties, and not enough on the history of constitutionalism, the reasons for the design of the US Constitution, and the structural components of the federal system and the essential role played by state and local government?